We’re solving big problems

 By the people, for the people

 Every person, from all walks of life, interacts with their government.
-We hire technologists from diverse backgrounds to improve the services that millions rely on.
-Meet a few staff members who have signed on for tours of civic service.
+We hire people from a range of cultural, geographical, and ethnic backgrounds to improve the services that millions rely on.
+Meet a few staff members who are passionate about applying their work and lived experiences to public service.

 “Making sure we can improve, design, and iterate on a printed piece of paper, while explaining policy in a more human-centered way was a challenge I wasn’t expecting.”